 Not enough to fill the need

-Yes, HALA requires developers to pay linkage fees or set aside some lower-priced units in their projects, but the cost to the developer would be no more than 5 to 10 percent of the value of their project depending on area or zone where they’d be redeveloping.
-And even these developer fees, the plan would produce, over 10 years only an additional 6,000 “very-low-income units” priced for those at or below 30 percent of median income, and 9,000 “low-income units” serving those between 40 and 60 percent of median.
+Yes, HALA requires developers to pay linkage fees or set aside some lower-priced units in their projects (the “mandatory housing affordability MHA requirement”), but the cost to the developer would be no more than 2 to 9 percent of the value of their project depending on area or zone where they’d be redeveloping.
+And even with these developer fees or ‘set-aside units, the HALA the plan would produce over 10 years only an additional 6,000 “very-low-income units” priced for those at or below 30 percent of median income, and 9,000 “low-income units” serving those between 40 and 60 percent of median.

 The bulk of the HALA’s 65 recommendations are designed to accommodate — via upzones, developer tax breaks and other giveaways — another 35,000 market or near-market-rate units.